yusuf8ahmed/HawkDB/Readme.md

 # that include -> {"name": 16} and limit to 5 return columns
 ```
 ### LIMIT
-return number of rows to specified limit
+return number of rows up to a specified limit
 ```python
 db.filter(User.age == 16)
 print(db.limit(5))